 Referrals from Architects and Construction companies are a key means of growth for Engineering firms.
 Engineering and Architectural firms are a key means of growth for Construction firms, and Engineering and Construction firms are a key means of growth for Architects.
 Not to forget the Developers and other key members within the Industry.

 In other words, someone who approaches an Architectural firm will also need the services of an Engineering firm and Construction firm.
-This is a vast resource that is key for success of your marketing strategy.
+This is a vast resource that is key to the success of your marketing strategy.

 Most businesses are only likely to send a referral if the other is willing to do the same.
-A one hand washes the other kind of game.
+One hand washes the other kind of game.
 If you don’t have enough referrals to send their way, you can expect their referral flow to end fast.

 This is why it’s very important to expand your target audience outside of your range of services.
 This helps form partnerships with parallel firms boosting revenue for everyone.
 Yes, it was your efforts that got them a client as well but it also embedded trust and potential referrals for clients your marketing efforts did not go towards.